 Support environment bills in the Maryland Legislature

-DTMG supports six environmental bills and we already have some success stories; you will see them highlighted below.
+DTMG supported six environmental bills and we have two success stories – see them highlighted below.

 - CEJA will transform Maryland’s economy into a clean energy economy.

 - CEJA will position Maryland as a clean energy industry leader, making it attractive for businesses to invest in Maryland’s workers and its future.

 - CEJA will attract substantial investment in solar and wind energy jobs and job training.

 - CEJA includes substantial investment in solar and wind energy jobs and job training.
 Funds from the Maryland Strategic Energy Investment Fund are earmarked for training programs in installing solar panels and wind turbines and set asides for women-, minority-, and veteran-owned businesses in the clean energy field.

 - CEJA will result in 20,000 new well paying jobs in clean energy technology.

 - More than 500 faith, community, labor, business, climate and environmental groups from across Maryland have endorsed the CEJA.

 Expanded Polystyrene Food Service Products – Prohibition (HB109, SB0285) – DTMG joined with our friends at the Sierra Club to support this bill to ban disposable single-use food containers made from expanded polystyrene (EPS), aka styrofoam, beginning in 2020.
 Plastic pollution is overwhelming our oceans and EPS food containers are a major contributor.